 "The more visibility you have into your network across your business ecosystem, the better chance you have to quickly detect the telltale signs of a breach in progress and to stop it.”

 Forescout has identified three key areas that organisations should examine to improve their visibility position for Zero Trust:

 1. Agentless discovery of any device.
-Employ a combination of agentless active and passive methods to discover all of the devices on an organisation’s extended, heterogeneous network from campus and data centre to cloud and OT networks.
+Employ a combination of agentless active and passive methods to discover all of the devices on an organisation's extended, heterogeneous network from campus and data center to cloud and OT networks.